catalandres/plugin-atlas/messages/atlas.generate.xlsx.md

 # summary

-Generate documentation from the contents of your local project.
+Generate an XLSX spreadsheet from the contents of your local project, with a sheet for each supported metadata type.

 # description

 You must run this command from within a project.
-Note that the default behavior is to create an XLSX spreadsheet with a sheet for each supported metadata type.
-This will change in an upcoming release.

 # examples